pdcook/Game-Mode-Collection/docs/trt.md

 ### Item Shops

-Some roles (Traitors, Detectives, Mercenaries, Zombies, and Killers) have access to a shop (default control: "C" or X/□) where they can buy useful weapons and equipment.
+Some roles (Traitors, Detectives, Mercenaries, Zombies, and Killers) have access to a shop (default control: `C` or X/□) where they can buy useful weapons and equipment.
 The number of credits a player spawns with, as well as the items available to them in the shop, are dependent on their role.

 #### Items